PurpurMC/Purpur/CONTRIBUTING.md

 ## Formatting

-All modifications to non-Purpur files should be marked.
-The one exception to this is when modifying javadoc comments, which should not have these markers.
+All modifications to Minecraft files and Paper files should be marked.
+For historical reasons, API and API-implementation contain a lot of these too, but they are no longer required.

 - You need to add a comment with a short and identifiable description of the patch:
   `// Purpur start - <COMMIT DESCRIPTION>`